Private DNA Sequencing: Hiding Information in Discrete Noise: Introduction

 Given the potential privacy risks of DNA sequencing, an important question is whether it is possible to alter a physical DNA sample prior to submitting it to a laboratory, in order to ``hide'' some of its genetic information.
 One possible way to alter a sample could be to \emph{mix} it with the DNA of other individuals.
 Upon sequencing, the lab would then observe a mixture of the data from the different samples, which would hinder its ability to retrieve individual genetic variants.

 The general idea of mixing samples to attain genetic privacy was proposed in \cite{Maddah-Ali} (and later extended in \cite{Maddah-Ali2}).
-Suppose Alice wants to have her DNA sequenced and has at her disposal the DNA samples of $K$ other people who \emph{already know} their DNA sequence.
+Suppose Alice wants to have her DNA sequenced and has at her disposal the DNA samples of $K$ other people who \emph{already know} their DNA sequence \bluechange{and are willing to share this information with her}.
 Alice can then mix all $K+1$ DNA samples and send them to the sequencing lab.
 From the lab's perspective, the DNA of the $K$ additional individuals plays the role of noise, impairing the lab's ability to recover Alice's DNA.
 However, upon receiving the sequencing data back, the contribution of the ``noise individuals'' can be removed, and Alice can recover her DNA sequence information.
-This approach is illustrated in Figure~\ref{fig:Overview}.
+This approach is illustrated in Figure~\ref{fig:Overview}(a). \bluechange{We point out that the mixing of individuals' biological samples is also present in the literature on group testing, where the goal is to efficiently identify infected individuals \cite{Aldridge2019}.
+Hence, this framework can be seen as utilizing a form of quantitative group testing~\cite{wang2017optimal} as a mechanism for privacy.}

-Motivated by this idea, we study how to \emph{optimally mix} DNA samples in order to maximize the privacy achieved.
-We focus on a single \emph{biallelic site} $s$ on the genome; i.e., a location on the human genome that admits two possible alleles, and can thus be modeled as a single variable $X \in \{0,1\}$.
-It should be noted that the vast majority of locations where a variant has been observed are biallelic \cite{Casci}.
-A biallelic site could model, for example, the presence of the mutation on the BRCA2 gene that increases the likelihood of breast cancer \cite{brca2} and many other disease genetic markers. \longversion{ \iscomment{mention diploid in long} }
+Motivated by this setting, we study how to optimally choose the proportions of each individual's DNA sample in the mixture in order to maximize the privacy achieved. \bluechange{We observe that varying the proportions with which the individuals are mixed in can drastically affect the level of privacy from the sequencing laboratory, and previous works \cite{Maddah-Ali, Maddah-Ali2} do not study this phenomenon.} We focus on a single \emph{biallelic site} $s$ on the genome; i.e., a location on the human genome that admits two possible alleles, and can thus be modeled as a single variable $X \in \{0,1\}$.
+It should be noted that the vast majority of genome locations where a variant has been observed are biallelic \cite{Casci}.
+A biallelic site could model, for example, the presence of the mutation on the BRCA2 gene that increases the likelihood of breast cancer \cite{brca2} and many other disease genetic markers. \bluechange{Previous works focus on understanding the privacy of a fixed scheme that sequences multiple unknown genomes at once for multiple biallelic sites.
+In contrast, our work seeks to understand the \emph{optimal} privacy achievable at a single biallelic site for a single unknown genome as an initial step.
+This yields a simply stated, yet rich information-theoretic problem which we attempt to better understand.}